 Definitions under the LRA have been modified by the enactment of the Act.
 The LRA:

 has now adopted the definitions of advanced electronic signature and electronic signature (as defined under KICA); expands the definitions of ‘signatures to include electronic signature; and expands the definition of an “instrument” to include the documents listed electronic form (not only physical) and introduces the concept of an electronic seal.

 The Act also expands how documents may be executed by introducing section 44 (3A) of the LRA.
 This provides that a document processed and executed by way of an advanced electronic signature by a person consenting to the document is valid.

 The Act also amends Section 45 (3) of the LRA to allow for electronic processing and execution of documents (if both parties give their consent).

 The amendments are in line with the Government policy to ensure the digitization of land transactions.

 The Kenya Information and Communication Act (Cap 411 A Laws of Kenya)

 The Act deletes section 83B(c) of the Kenya Information and Communication Act, which prohibited persons from using advanced electronic signatures to sign documents of title.
 This means documents of title can be signed using digital signatures.

-In summary, lots of legal documents eg title, land, contracts can now be digitally signed.
+In summary, lots of legal documents eg titles, land, contracts can now be digitally signed.
 The ramifications are refreshing, this lets you forget standing hours in line waiting to hand over a document or courier/transport fees required by “wet ink” signed documents.
 More importantly, the cryptographic features that these signatures employ, mean that your document can not be altered in any way and that the recipient can trust that the document came from only you.